Gold investment funds

 - Gold in physical form can be a good investment; however, it requires both safe storage and handling

-Invest in gold today with AuAg
+Invest in gold through funds

 The price of gold tends to rise during uncertain times.
 Investing in gold can be done in various ways, for example, by buying shares in companies that produce the metal.
 With AuAg Funds, you can invest in gold by buying funds that give exposure to the mining companies that extract gold or choose a combination of green technology and physical gold.
 That way, you get a risk-adjusted portfolio ー which is designed to perform in all market cycles.
-Through us, you can make a gold investment via the products AuAg Gold Mining ETF and AuAg Precious Green.
+With us, you can make a gold investment via the products AuAg Gold Mining and AuAg Precious Green.

-AuAg Gold Mining ETF
+AuAg Gold Mining

-The AuAg Gold Mining ETF is composed of gold mining companies and is designed to outperform rival funds in a rising gold market.
+The AuAg Gold Mining is composed of gold mining companies and is designed to outperform peers in a rising gold market.
 The fund consists of 25 equally weighted companies, each with a weight of 4%, giving more allocation to medium-sized mining companies.
 This in turn provides a higher return potential.
 The gold mining fund also has an active ESG screening and thus invests in the 25 companies that produce gold most sustainably.

 AuAg has therefore chosen to primarily invest in gold mining companies with a good ESG risk rating (Environmental, Social and Governance).
 Hence, we reward those who are best-in-class, we promote the companies that work to become more sustainable, and we exclude the companies whose sustainability work lags behind.